AlbanESIEE/BPA-DE2--Digital-Electronics-/lab2/lab2/test/README.md

 3. Scheme of traffic light application with one red/yellow/green light for cars, one red/green light for pedestrians, and one push button.
 Connect AVR device, LEDs, resistors, push button (for pedestrians), and supply voltage.
 The image can be drawn on a computer or by hand.
 Always name all components and their values!

    ![your figure]()

+>According to the Arduino UNO pinout (which is based on an ATMEGA328P microcontroller), we connect :
+> - LED_CARS_GREEN to a digital pin (that we will configure in output).
+Here, I have chosen 'PB5'.
 ![Pinout-UNOrev3_latest](https://user-images.githubusercontent.com/114081879/194305483-f8924e3c-08c0-4ced-933a-794cdd1d37e3.png)